by Homer

 Saves in the moment of the last despair.

-Her act has rescued Paris' forfeit life,
+Her act has rescued Paris ' forfeit life,

-Though great Atrides gain'd the glorious strife.
+Though great Atrides gain'd the glorious

 Then say, ye powers! what signal issue waits